Grandjean House

-The Grandjean House (Grandjeans Gård) is a Late Neoclassical property consisting of two separate buildings, one at Bredgade 4 and one at Store Strandstræde 3, on opposite side of a central courtyard, in central Copenhagen, Denmark.
-The property is separated from Kongens Nytorv by a small building that now houses Copenhagen Amber Museum.
+The Grandjean House (Grandjeans Gård) is a Late Neoclassical property consisting of two separate buildings, one at Bredgade 4 and one at Store Strandstræde 3, on opposite sides of a central courtyard, in central Copenhagen, Denmark.
+The property is separated from Kongens Nytorv by a small building that now houses the Copenhagen Amber Museum.
 It was built in 1854 by the architect Christian Tybjerg for pastry chef Christian Bredo Grandjean.
 It replaced an older building, which was known as the Collin House after Hans Christian Andersen patron Jonas Collin, but this name is now associated with another building in Amaliegade.
 The Grandjean House was listed on the Danish registry of protected buildings and places in 1959.

 History

 Early history

 In the 18th century, the site was part of a somewhat larger property.
 A house built at the site in the 17th century was for a time the residence of Bernardino de Rebolledo, the Spanish ambassador to Denmark.
+He came to Copenhagen in 1647.
+Remains of a relief with his coat of arms is embedded in the wall of the building in the courtyard.
+It dates from the previous building on the site.
+The relief was formerly installed on the facade of the present building.
+It was later moved to make way for a kringle.

 The property was by 1689 as No. 86 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter) owned by assessor Johan Pedersen Klein.
 It was later divided into what is now Bredgade 4 and Bredgade 6.

 The building was in 1733 acquired by Tønnes Becker, a wealthy timber merchant and one of the City's 32 Men.